1/4 cup Dijon mustard

-Combine the mustard and balsamic vinegar in a small bowl.
-Add the garlic and drizzle in olive oil while stirring.
+For the salad: In a small bowl, whisk together the lemon juice and oil until smooth.
 Season with salt and pepper, to taste.